disha-22/disha-22.github.io/_projects/bio.md

 <h4>Bioinformatics Pipeline applied to Transcriptomics: From Quality Control to Functional Analysis</h4>

-This was an intense project that gave me an understanding of the general workflow of bioinformatics research when dealing with microarray data.
-With hands-on learning that involved extensive programming and troubleshooting, I have taken the next step in my STEM career path.
+An extremely challenging project that helped me get an understanding of the bioinformatics pipeline used when dealing with DNA microarray data.
+Using the knowledge and confidence gained from this internship, I am now trying out variations of the pipeline used and teaching a workshop to introduce high school students to Bioinformatics.

 <hr>

 <h6> Highlights </h6>
+> Applying big-data computing techniques to drive advances in fighting diseases such as Alzheimers and cancer.
-> STEMaway Featured Student Speaker: Bioinformatics Pathway
+<br> STEMaway Featured Student Speaker: Bioinformatics Pathway

 <h6> Soft Skills </h6>
 > Teamwork, Technical Presentation, Reading Scientific Papers, Self-Assessment, Time and Task Management